saihaj/graphql-ts-node-advanced-tutorial/docs/0-intro.md

 # Introduction

-In previous tutorial we built a GraphQL server for HackerNews clone API with Node.js, Fastify, TypeScript, GraphQL-Helix and Prisma 3.
-We added authentication, filtering, pagination and subscriptions.
+In the previous tutorial, you built a HackerNews GraphQL API with Node.js, Fastify, TypeScript, GraphQL Helix, and Prisma 3.
+You added common server features such as authentication, pagination, and real-time subscriptions.

+In this tutorial, you will revisit and improve the API built with various tools from the GraphQL TypeScript eco-system and learn how they can improve your developer experience, empowering you to iterate safer and quicker, while also making the ready API for production.

 ### What to expect?